-With the elastic support bands, you will experience improved stability.
+With the elastic support bands, we experienced nothing but improved stability.
 The soft fleece-like VaporLoft lining will also repel water and use the quick-drying function.

-Extra padding around the ankles helps cushion your feet while you are seated in your kayak.
+Extra padding around the ankles helps cushion your feet while you’re seated in your kayak.

 Verified users have given the NRS Paddle an excellent 4.5-star rating for its quality, durability, and versatility.

-If you are looking for kayaking shoes that are versatile and can be used in most kayaking conditions, the NRS Paddle is the one for you.
+If you’re looking for kayaking shoes that are versatile and can be used in most kayaking conditions, the NRS Paddle is the one for you.

-It offers all of the features that most kayakers look for, though it is not meant for extremely cold climates.
+It offers all of the features that most kayakers look for, though it’s not meant for extremely cold climates.

 - Very warm